chappyhome/json-to-ffmpeg-1/README.md

 ### Features
 * Supports video, audio, image and **text** sources
 * **Text rendering**: Dynamic text with customizable fonts, colors, shadows, and strokes
+* **GIF animation**: Support for animated GIFs with loop control and custom frame rates
 * Clip transformation: scale, position, rotation, opacity
 * Clip transitions from/to and cross-fade: fade, smoothup, smoothdown, circlecrop, squeezev, squeezeh and more
 * For non-linear video editing with multiple tracks and clips